Facebook post engagement is simply any action someone takes on your Facebook page or any other of your posts.

-Visual content goes a long way to get the attention of your audience.
+Visual content goes a long way to getting the attention of your audience.

-Photos make your content much better on Facebook than any other social media platform.
-People engage faster with visual than link or even text.
+Photos make your content much better on Facebook than on any other social media platform.
+People engage faster with visuals than links or even text.
 If you really want to improve your Facebook engagement, you should think of going Visual.

 11. Go Live